TnTech-ECE/CapstoneStarterRepo/README.md

 ## Repo Organization

+### Reports

 [Project Proposal](https://github.com/JTJones73/Capstone2024-Team2/blob/main/Reports/Capstone%20Team%20Two%20Project%20Proposal.pdf)
   * [Revision](https://github.com/JTJones73/Capstone2024-Team2/blob/main/Reports/Project%20Proposal%20Revised-%20Correct%20Template.pdf)
   * The project proposal shows the team's initial thoughts, applicable constraints, and the formulated problem.

 [Conceptual Design](https://github.com/JTJones73/Capstone2024-Team2/blob/main/Reports/Capstone%20Team%20Two%20Conceptual%20Design_FinalDraft.pdf)
   * This document shows the expectations of each subsystem and how they are expected to work together to achieve the goals outlined in the project proposal.

+In the reports section of this repository information about the individual expectations for the reports and how they should be housed is provided.

+### Documentation

 [Housing](https://github.com/JTJones73/Capstone2024-Team2/blob/main/Documentation/Signoffs/Housing.md)
   * The launcher housing will provide power to the other subsystems connected to the main interceptor body, provide a functional E-Stop button, have a lighting system, and have a firing alarm.